Is it your dream to be famous on YouTube?

-Do you watch your old videos over and over and make your friends and family do the same, in hopes of increasing your views, but they do not increase significantly?
-If yes, then you must be wondering what the system behind view counting is.
-If not, then you just might be curious about how YouTube counts views.
+Do you watch your old videos repeatedly and make your friends and family do the same in hopes of increasing your views, but they do not increase significantly?
+If yes, you must wonder what the system behind view counting is.
+If not, you might be curious about how YouTube counts views.
 After all, this question is what brought you here.

 YouTube is the world’s second-largest search engine, with over 1 billion hours of watch time per day, so its priority is to give the best experience to its users.
-For this reason, YouTube’s algorithm is strict when it comes to counting views.
+For this reason, YouTube’s algorithm is strict regarding counting views.

-In order to acquire more views on YouTube, you have to understand YouTube views and how the system counts them.
+To acquire more views on YouTube, you must understand how the system counts them.

 In the early years of YouTube, the view count would increase even if the video was loaded.
 However, this system quickly became obvious.

 Back then, it was really easy to trick the system.
-Anyone, from a new content creator to a well-known YouTuber with millions of subscribers, could simply refresh their video an infinite number of times to artificially increase their view count and rise to the top of the homepage.
-YouTube couldn’t have that, hence it modified its algorithm and introduced the concept of “30-second watch.”
+Anyone, from a new content creator to a well-known YouTuber with millions of subscribers, could refresh their video an infinite number of times to artificially increase their view count and rise to the top of the homepage.
+YouTube couldn’t have that.
+Hence it modified its algorithm and introduced the concept of the “30-second watch.”

 Let’s understand what qualifies as a YouTube view.

-YouTube wants to be sure that actual humans are watching the videos, not bots in an attempt to increase views.
+YouTube wants to be sure that actual humans are watching the videos, not bots, to increase views.
 So an algorithm has been put in place to separate genuine views from automated ones.

 You get a YouTube view when: